Wx-Alliance-Alliance-Meteo/WxFactory/README.md

 conda install netcdf4=*=mpi*
 ```

-If you want the visualization capabilities of GEF:
+If you want the visualization capabilities of WxFactory:
 ```
 conda install cartopy
 ```